TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 As such, Web3 Digital Wallet reserves the right:

 * to keep, for the purposes of proof, all logs, connection traces or data of a personal or non-personal nature proving the accountability to the user of the behaviors or actions in question, in accordance with the CGU;
-* modify, reject and / or remove access to the Service in the event of non-compliance with the rules set out in these T & Cs;
+* modify, reject and / or remove access to the Service in the event of non-compliance with the rules set out in these Terms and Conditions;
 * to apply the stipulations of the article "Termination - Default - Suspension".

 In addition, Web3 Digital Wallet ensures the monitoring and traceability of the functioning of the service.